 NBA Playoffs: Trail Blazers' Starting Lineup Against Nuggets

-The Portland Trail Blazers are the sixth seed in the Western Conference, but their underdog status did not stop them from beating the Denver Nuggets on the road in the first game 123-109.
+The Portland Trail Blazers and Denver Nuggets are tied up 1-1 after the first two games of the series were played in Denver.

-On Monday, the two teams play again in Denver before they head to Portland.
+Now on Thursday, the Trail Blazers will get to host the next two games.

-The Trail Blazers have announced their starting lineup for the game, and the full starting lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Trail Blazers have announced their starters, and the full starting lineup can be seen in a post below from FantasyLabs NBA.

-The Nuggets are 2-point favorites at home in Denver for Game 2 against the Trail Blazers, according to FanDuel.
+The Trail Blazers are 3.5-point favorites on Thursday for Game 3 in Portland against the Denver Nuggets, according to FanDuel.

 Related stories on NBA basketball